Francesca-Corrao/Assignment1/README.md

 	set an empty list
 	for every token seen
-		if the token is silver and it isn't already taken add to the list of silver token distance, orientation and code of the silver token if silver is empty
+		if the token is silver and it isn't already taken add to the list of silver token, distance, orientation and code of the token if silver is empty
 		return -1, -1 , -1
 	else
-		sort the list of silver token by increasing distances set dist to 100
+		sort list of silver token by increasing distances set dist to 100
-		if the distance of the first element of the list of silver token is less then dist set dist to distance of first element in the list of silver token set orienation to the orienation to the first silver token set code to the code of the first silver token
+		if distance of the first element in list of silver token is less then dist set dist to distance of first element in the list of silver token set orienation to the orienation to the first silver token set code to the code of the first silver token